SpriteLink/NIPAP/docs/sphinx/design.rst

 Out of these goals, the following set of tools and resources have been chosen for the overall design.

- * Backend implemented using PostgreSQL
+ * Backend storage implemented using PostgreSQL
- * Middleware / XML-RPC API in Python with the Twisted framework
+ * Backend / XML-RPC API in Python with the Flask-XML-RPC framework
  * CLI client in Python
  * Web GUI in Python using the Pyramid framework